 James Buchanan gives Mariner's Luck a shining review, and allays all your fears about the middle book of trilogies.

-"I've not read anything of Kirby's prior to this book, and was nothing if not very pleasantly surprised.
+More lovely reviews of Book 1 are posted at the Torquere Press readers review board:"I've not read anything of Kirby's prior to this book, and was nothing if not very pleasantly surprised.
 This book is amazingly well written, so vivid that you can read out and touch the characters, hear townspeople murmuring in the background.
 Delightful and utterly enthralling."